-ELIGIBILITY COVERAGE AND PREMIUM SHARING DURATION Act 110/43 Act 110/43 Coverage provided until the earlier of Retiree Requirements Grandfathered Retiree: The former Medicare eligibility or Retiree death.
-Spouse Superintendent has a special contract and coverage ends at Spouse Medicare eligibility if pays 50% of the premium for coverage. earlier than above.
+ELIGIBILITY COVERAGE AND PREMIUM SHARING DURATION Act 110/43 Act 110/43 Coverage provided until the earlier of Retiree Requirements Medicare eligibility or Retiree death.
+Spouse coverage ends at Spouse Medicare eligibility if earlier than above.

 Act 110/43 Eligibility: All employees are eligible for this benefit upon retirement with 30 years of PSERS service or upon superannuation retirement.